David is a freelance writer who primarily writes about video games and fitness topics. He is currently working on a Dark Epic Fantasy novel.

 Bit Cartridges can be found on shelves, tables, or other little nook and crannies.
 Sometimes you'll come across valuable items that are automatically marked as junk for you to sell.
-I once made about 2000 Bit Cartridges just by selling my junk that I found.
+I once made about 2000 Bit Cartridges just by selling the junk that I found.

-You can steal Bit Cartridges and other items from people, but don't let anyone see you, otherwise you'll have to face a confrontation or retribution from the guards.
+You can steal Bit Cartridges and other items from people, but don't let anyone see you.
+Otherwise, you'll have to face a confrontation or retribution from the guards.
 You can bribe people or convince them to look the other way, though.

 Selling Weapon Parts and Armor Parts

 While you'll need weapons and armor to survive in The Outer Worlds, you don't need every single item that you loot.
 Sell weapons and armor across the Halcyon Colony by visiting vending machines and merchants.
 You can breakdown the weapons and armor for parts.
 Once you get a hundred or so parts, sell the ones you don't need for Bit Cartridges.
 It's another decent way to make money if you horde everything that you loot in the world.

 The Outer Worlds is packed with a ton of side quests!
 Some characters will compensate you for completing side quests.
 Sometimes they reward you with an uncommon item or give you a lot of Bit Cartridges.
 Many characters will give you more than one side quest.
 Besides money, you'll acquire experience points for helping characters.

 To find side quests, speak to every major character that you can find in hub areas like Edgewater and Groundbreaker.
 You cannot carry on conversations with the minor NPCs that walk around the world.
 If the game does not zoom in after interacting with someone, then they probably are not a major character.